Melakadambur

 Melakadambur is a village located 31 km from Chidambaram, and can reach at 6 km from Kattumannarkoil, Cuddalore district, Tamil Nadu, India.
-It is known for Arulmigu Amirthakateshwarar Thirukkoil temple, constructed during the reign of Cholas by Kulothunga Chola.
-The temple and the village are well known in Ponniyin Selvan history, as they are more than 1,000 years old.
-The Sivan temple at Melakadambur is a paadal petra thalam.
+It is known for Arulmigu Amirthakateshwarar Thirukkoil temple, constructed during the reign of Cholas by Kulottunga I. The temple and the village are well known in Ponniyin Selvan history, as they are more than 1,000 years old.
+The Sivan temple at Melakadambur is a Paadal Petra Sthalam.
 This Sivalinga is self-manifested or Swayambhu Linga.

 Ponniyin Selvan

 Ponniyin Selvan is a historical novel written by Tamil writer Kalki Krishnamurthy, from Tamil Nadu, who is also known as Krishnamurthy.
 This historical novel appeared in serial in the Tamil weekly Kalki, in the name of the author, many times and attracted many readers.

 Devara shrine

 It is a Devara shrine of north shored Kaveri river.
 There are 63 shrines along the North bank of River Kaveri, including Melakadambur that lists as the 34th.
 The well known Nalvar praised the Lord of this shrine and made three pathigams on him.
 Also, Arunagirinathar, Vannacharabamn Thandapani Swamigal, and Vallalar came here to sing in praise of this Lord.
 In every yuga, some Devas visited this place to worship this Lord Amirthakadeswara.
 In Treta Yuga, Surya, Chandra, Indira, Romarishi, Ashtaparvathas and Parvatharajan came to worship.
 In Kali Yuga, Pathanjali came to worship this sthala.